 Since it has beach in its name, I thought I’d include it on the list for anyone who might be curious.

 🧺 Enjoy a Picnic: Butterbean has a fairly large covered pavilion where you can escape the heat and set up a picnic.
-Alcohol isn’t allowed in the area — a rule that is blatantly ignored.
+Alcohol isn’t allowed in the area, but that rule is blatantly ignored.

 🎣 Try Your Luck at Fishing: Since it’s located next to a public boat ramp, you can launch boats from the area, go kayaking, or spend the afternoon fishing.
 There’s a handy bait shop near the ramp where you can purchase fresh bait.
 Make sure you have a valid fishing license from the Georgia Department of Natural Resources (DNR).